funcompbio/practical10/practical10.md

-**Exercise**: using the GitHub repo you created in [practical 9](/practical9#publish-your-website-with-github-pages) by accepting the GitHub Classroom assignment called _Website assignment_, move your R Markdown documents and website to that repo and try to see it displayed through the GitHub Pages private URL from that GitHub repo.
+**Exercise**: using the GitHub repo you created in [practical 9](/practical9#publish-your-website-with-github-pages) by accepting the GitHub Classroom assignment called _My Website_, move your R Markdown documents and website to that repo and try to see it displayed through the GitHub Pages private URL from that GitHub repo.
 If you want to keep the contents you had in the `.html` and `.md` files from